Doryteuthis gahi: Biology

 Little is known of the biology of this species, but like all squid, it is a predator.
 Prey items are caught by the tentacles, grasped and moved to the mouth with the help of the arms, and then chewed by the horny beak.
 In Chile, spawning grounds have been identified at depths of between 10 and 15 m.
 Fragile egg masses some 25 mm long containing about 15 embryos have been found among stems of the kelp Lessonia trabeculata, particularly in places where the algae have been heavily defoliated, suggesting that a semi-protected environment with adequate water movement is desirable.
-It is often a prey of Otaria flavescens, Alectis ciliaris and other predators.
+It is often prey to Otaria flavescens, Alectis ciliaris, and other predators.

 Uses

-In the Pacific Ocean and off Argentina, this species is mostly caught as bycatch during trawls directed at other species.
-There is a dedicated fishery in the Falkland Islands where it is an important target species taken from over the Patagonian Shelf.
+In the Pacific Ocean, this species is mostly caught as bycatch during trawls directed at other species.

+In the Atlantic Ocean there is a dedicated fishery in the Falkland Islands/Islas Malvinas where it is an important target species taken from over the Patagonian Shelf.
 The total reported world catch in 1999 was 42505 tonnes, with the largest catch being from the Falkland Islands (22502 tonnes).